 From Austin to Carnegie hall

 The McCallum band program is comprised of many diverse ensembles that perform and compete throughout the school year.
-In June 2020, the entire band will be performing in New York’s prestigious Carnegie Hall before Covid-19 disrupted those plans.
+In June 2020, the entire band was scheduled to perform in New York’s prestigious Carnegie Hall before Covid-19 disrupted those plans.
 This would have been McCallum’s seventh appearance at this iconic concert hall.

 McCallum High School was The 2015-2016 GRAMMY Signature School – recognized as the Top U.S. Public High School for Excellence in Music Education by the GRAMMY® Foundation.
 This award is only presented to one high school in the United States out of over 20,000 high school music programs invited to apply.

-In 2017 the band performed in the UIL 5A State Marching Band Championships at The Alamodome competing against some of the top bands from across Texas.
+In 2019 and 2017 the band performed in the UIL 5A State Marching Band Championships at The Alamodome, competing against some of the top bands from across Texas.
 In 2019 and 2017 the band performed in the UIL 5A State Marching Band Championships.
 In 2016 the band was named a National Winner of the 2016 National Wind Band Honors Competition sponsored by The Foundation for Music Education.
 It was also named a finalist in the Texas Music Educators Association (TMEA) Honor Band Competition.
 An AISD band has been named a finalist only three times in the history of this competition - McCallum owns two of those three spots.

 McCallum’s Color Guard provides visual movement to the marching band program.
 A combination of music, dance, theatre and visual arts, McCallum’s Color Guard is a brilliant combination of various art forms cultivated at the McCallum Fine Arts Academy.
 Color Guard is offered in the Fall semester and continues in the Spring semester as a Winter Guard class.